Long ago it was David Burns who got me thinking differently about motivation.I still remember reading his classic, Feeling Good.

 Got that?
 I bet you do.
 Because it’s been said a million times over since then.

 I’m guessing you’ve experienced it yourself: starting, just starting, in spite of your resistance.

 Letting the action carry you into whatever you’re doing.

-Then voila, that beautiful blossoming of motivation and inspiration.
+Then voila, that beautiful blossoming of motivation and inspiration and improved mood.

 But the thing is, starting is hard.

 Especially if you’re a procrastinator like me.
 That became abundantly clear during the past year as I thought about going back to school.
 And I wasn’t even really going back to school!
 I just needed to pick up a handful of classes.